UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do phone chargers use electricity when not connected to a phone?

-Yes, a charger plugged into the wall draws a tiny amount of current even without a phone attached to the other end.
+Yes, a charger or power brick plugged into the wall draws a tiny amount of current even without a phone attached to the other end.
 While this constant trickle charge technically wastes energy, it typically costs less than a dollar a year.
 However, getting into the simple habit of unplugging fully charged devices and empty chargers is still an excellent way to prevent overheating and improve overall household safety.

 What is the difference between a standard power strip and a smart power strip?